rebeclem/Meni_fecal/flexbar.md

 <br />

-Make sure your `samp.txt` is in the folder that contains Analysis, refs, and scripts before submitting `flexbar.sh`.
+Make sure your `samp.txt` is in the folder that contains Analysis, refs, and scripts before submitting [flexbar.sh](flexbar.sh).

 Submit a job to Slurm to call Flexbar on the raw sequence files.
 ```